WPI-AIR/ramp/README.md

 Waiting for Hilbert Map
 `rosrun ramp_sensing load_occ_map.py`

-Press `Enter` for the planner to being first iteration.
+Press `Enter` for the planner to begin first iteration.
-Press `Enter` for the planner to being remainging iteration.
+Press `Enter` for the planner to begin remainging iteration.

 Publish random value on /combined_map topic.
 ```